Jash-2000/Customized-Word2Vec/README.md

 These, weight vectors must be dot producted with the onehot vectors to get the actual embeddings in the format given : W'X { W - Weight ; X - Onehot Vector}

--> Training corpus is the numpy array containg the cleaned trainig words, from Reuters dataset.